 Bangor is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,203 people and four constituent neighborhoods, Bangor is the 272nd largest community in Pennsylvania.
-Much of the housing stock in Bangor was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Bangor has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Bangor isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bangor are a mix of both white- and blue-collar jobs.
+Bangor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bangor is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bangor who work in office and administrative support (15.79%), sales jobs (9.05%), and personal care services (5.82%).
+There are especially a lot of people living in Bangor who work in office and administrative support (18.13%), sales jobs (8.66%), and healthcare suport services (5.30%).

 Also of interest is that Bangor has more people living here who work in computers and math than 95% of the places in the US.